ofekyem/Facebook-Project/README.md

 ## It's too long!
 Can you summarize this whole project?

-Well, if you just want to see what my website and app can do without running it yourself, my friends and I made two videos: one for the Android app and one for the website.
+Well, if you just want to see what the website and the Android app can do without running it yourself, my friends and I made two videos: one for the Android app and one for the website.
 These videos show what each app can do!

 [*The Facebook Website Video*](https://www.youtube.com/watch?v=7xheojkxw5M)